steve-liang/LCAnalytics/README.md

 Overall, none of the FICO attributes provides a useful and strong indication of the loan quality.
 Although there are a few observation that could be helpful in indentify extremely good quality borrowers.
 However, for the majority of loans, these 4 attributes ain't very differentiable.

-If we can't visualize it, can we try the machine learning way?
+Since we can't visualize it, can we try the machine learning way?

 Machine Learning
 ----------------